CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 # Lab Exercise 1
 ## Launch the First EC2 Instance (e.g. Launch Pad).

-The Launch Pad EC2 instance is used to execute all the steps needed for creation and management of the Kubernetes (AWS EKS) cluster.
+The Launch Pad EC2 instance is used to execute all the steps needed for the creation and management of the Kubernetes (AWS EKS) cluster.
 It comes pre-installed with utilities like AWS CLI, kubectl, eksctl, etc.

 In this exercise you will use the [AWS Management Console](https://aws.amazon.com/console/) to launch the first EC2 instance that will be used to clone two Github repositories and create the EKS cluster in the next lab exercise.